SimonPistache/famfamfam-silk-svg/README.md

 #### About me

 Hi I'm Simon.
-Computer enthousiast, I have recently switch to become a Product.UX.UI Designer, and used to be a Quality Engineer.
+Computer enthusiast, I have recently switch to become a Product.UX.UI Designer, and used to be a Quality Engineer.
 I love to create stuff and share it.
 [linkedin](https://www.linkedin.com/in/simonpriet/) • [behance](https://www.behance.net/SimonPistache#) • [dribbble](https://dribbble.com/SimonPistache) • [github](https://github.com/SimonPistache)